COMP3170-25s1/comp3170-assignment1-framework/README.md

 ![Rocks of different colours.](ExampleImages/rockcolours.png)

 ### Tank – Mesh (10%)
-Create a mesh of a Tank with a hull (dark green in colour, octagonal in shape), a turret (a colour of your choice, rectangular in shape) and a gun (colour of your choice, rectangular in shape).
+Create a mesh of a Tank with a hull (a colour of your choice, octagonal in shape), a turret (a colour of your choice, rectangular in shape) and a gun (colour of your choice, rectangular in shape).
 You may add more detail to this tank if you like, but remember to keep the basic shape legible for marking.

 ![Image of a basic tank](ExampleImages/basictank.png)

 ### Tank – Vertex colouring (5%)
-Use vertex colouring to have the Tank’s components’ colouring changes across each mesh, as shown in Figure 10.
+Use vertex colouring to have the Tank components’ colouring changes across each mesh.

 ![Image of a tank with vertex colouring](ExampleImages/tankvertex.png)